 6. Assessment Methods and Frequency.
 Describe the methods that are used to assess the performance of contracted and/or local/regional non-state entities to ensure that they perform assigned waiver operational and administrative functions in accordance with waiver requirements.
 Also specify how frequently the performance of contracted and/or local/regional non-state entities is assessed:

-The Medicaid agency reviews the screening results forms of all new waiver participants annually.
-These forms are completed by Case Coordination Units and Department of Human Services, Division of Rehabilitation Services staff.
-Medicaid agency staff audit the forms to verify they are complete and accurate.
+The State Medicaid agency (SMA) reviews the screening results forms of all new waiver participants annually.
+These forms are completed by Case Coordination Units.
+SMA staff audit the forms to verify they are complete and accurate.

 Oversight of MCOs: